 Clients learn case management strategies to help them manage their everyday lives.
 The goal of this component is to empower clients to take control of how they look at and manage their daily lives.
 Therapists will always be close by in case the client runs into trouble and is seeking additional support.

-The 4 Stages of Dialectical Behavior Therapy Treatment
+The 4 Stages of DBT Treatment

 With this stage, people may be dealing with major issues along with addiction like self-harm and even suicide.
 When entering therapy, people may feel that are at the lowest of the low.
 In this stage, the goals center on crisis intervention and getting the client to a safe space.